deepu2005g-del/UI-_Consistency_Checker/README.md

-# AI-Powered UI Consistency Checker
+live server : https://ui-consistency-checker-sigma.vercel.app/ # AI-Powered UI Consistency Checker

 A full-stack application that analyzes the visual consistency of a web application's UI using Generative AI (Gemini 2.0 Flash) and Playwright.